Hazem-Atya/terraform-lab/01-terraform-VM/readme.md

     sensitive = true
 }
 ```
-<b>Note:</b>senstitive tells terraform not to output the value in the terminal unless asked explicitly by the user. `terraform output -raw private_key`.
+<b>Note:</b> senstitive tells terraform not to output the value in the terminal unless asked explicitly by the user. `terraform output -raw private_key`.
-<b>Note:</b>The private key is stored in the tfstate.
+<b>Note:</b> The private key is stored in the tfstate.

-# 3- Terraform state
+# 6- Terraform state
 To track the state of the creation (what was created, what should be created,..), terraform uses a json file `terraform.tfstate` which is stored locally by default. <br>
 However, if we want to collaborate in the same terraform project, the state file should be shared.
 One of the ways of sharing the file is using ``terraform backend``.
-In azure this the available backend is [blob storage](https://developer.hashicorp.com/terraform/language/settings/backends/azurerm). <br>
+In azure twe can use [blob storage](https://developer.hashicorp.com/terraform/language/settings/backends/azurerm). <br>
 This backend supports <b>state locking</b> (using a semaphore that let's only one user edits the state: one apply at the same time).

 ## How does terraform work in the backgound?